DIGITbrain/bb-kafka/docker/readme.rst

 The image uses a server certificate signed by DIGITbrain certificate authority by default that can be replaced with other server certificate (see options below).

-In a customized setup one can define other parameters:
+In a customized setup one can define further parameters:

 .. code-block:: bash